-Three stops up the Line is Kishibojimmae, named for the deity which the station stands before, normally rendered with an “m” and an “n,” Kishimjojin.
+Three stops up the Line is Kishibojimmae, named for the deity which the station stands before (mae), normally rendered with an “m” and an “n,” Kishimojin.
 A narrow avenue lined with old zelkova trees leads to Kishimojin-do hall, where the goddess of childbirth has been worshipped since 1578.
 The present building was constructed in 1664.
 Though ornate with many fine carvings, the hall, its grounds and the splendid approach have a warm, welcoming, unpretentious ambience.

 It’s a ten-minute walk from here to Zoshigaya Reien, one of Tokyo’s oldest public cemeteries.
 Established by the new Meiji Government in 1874 on what was formerly the site of the shogun’s falconry, the vast Zoshigaya Reien is the final resting place of many famous names in modern Japanese history.
 Maps pinpointing the location of significant graves are available at the cemetery’s administration office.
-The graves are arranged in numbered grids and rows making the graves easy to find, but the cemetery nevertheless has a disorganized, natural feel, one enhanced by the grounds’ many old trees and the varied designs of the tombstones.
+The graves are arranged in numbered grids and rows, making the graves easy to find, but the cemetery nevertheless has a disorganized, natural feel, one enhanced by the grounds’ many old trees and the varied designs of the tombstones.
 Novelist Nagai Kafu’s simple gravestone is partly hidden behind a hedge; writer Lafcadio Hearn’s family stones can be found plunged into rocks; pioneering female doctor Ginko Ogino gets a pretty impressive statue.
-At the large tomb of novelist Natsume Soseki, situated at the end of a grid on Ginkgo Road, a young man on a bicycle pulled up sharply and mumbled a quick-fire prayer.
+Novelist Natsume Soseki has a large tomb at the end of a grid on Ginkgo Road.
+When this writer was visiting, a young man on a bicycle pulled up sharply and mumbled a quick-fire prayer.

 Ding Ding.
 Our next stop is Koshinzuka.
 The tram has taken us out of the woody, laid back Zoshigaya district into the inner suburbs.
 Koshinzuka is the location of numerous shrines and temples, most notably Kougan-ji temple with its popular pain-healing Kannon.
 Kougan-ji is located half-way down the equally famous Sugamo Jizo-dori Shopping Street, where you can find shops specializing in everything from garlic, rock candy and freshly shaved katsuobushi to kimonos, red underpants and umbrellas.
 Local craftspeople set up shop on dates that end in a 4.
 Cheap, cheerful and unabashedly quirky, this is not your everyday high street.

 A little further up the Line between Asukayama and Oji-ekimae Stations is Asukayama Park.
-A magnet in the spring during cherry blossom season, the Park is home to the Asukayama Museum, the Paper Museum and the Shibusawa Memorial Museum (see pp. 20–23).
+A magnet in the spring during cherry blossom season, the Park is home to the Asukayama Museum, the Paper Museum and the Shibusawa Memorial Museum.

 Arakawa-yuenchimae is named for the amusement park to which the station provides easy access.
-This old-fashioned amusement park stars Japan’s “slowest family coaster” and a ferris wheel that while small affords a great view of the neighborhood and broad Sumida-gawa river, the course of which the Toden-Arakawa Line closely follows.
+This old-fashioned amusement park stars Japan’s “slowest family coaster” and a ferris wheel which, while small, affords a great view of the neighborhood and broad Sumida-gawa river, the course of which the Toden-Arakawa Line closely follows.